You will need photo ID to vote in the local elections on 4 May 2023. Find out more about Voter ID and what you need to do.

 If you have any general questions about the introduction of Voter ID then please visit the Electoral Commission Voter ID page, or call their helpline on 0800 328 0280.

-If you need help with applying for Voter ID or have a specific query about Voter ID and the Wychavon District Council, town and parish council elections on 4 May 2023, then call our elections team on 01386 565437 between 9am to 5pm Monday to Friday.
+If you need help with applying for Voter ID or have a specific query about Voter ID, then call our elections team on 01386 565437 between 9am to 5pm Monday to Friday.

 Register to vote